konsisumer/JSONTestOmronWeb/README.md

 - **Added `jobs.html`**:
   - A new page for displaying job data dynamically fetched from a server.
   - Includes a button to load job data and a table to display the results.

+- **Added PDF and XML Generation**:
+  - Each job row in the `jobs.html` table includes "Generate PDF" and "Generate XML" buttons.
+  - PDFs and XML files include all relevant job details, such as job name, start and end times, setup time, production time, and sheet statistics.

 - **Updated JavaScript**:
   - Added `jobs.js` to handle fetching and displaying job data.